Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

-The driven-dissipative Bose-Hubbard~(\ref{eq:BH}-\ref{eqn:jumps}) can be equivalently seen as a model for an array of quantum van der Pol (vdP) oscillators coupled by the hopping term $J$.
-In their classical formulation vdP oscillators represent textbook examples of non-linear dynamical systems~\cite{strogatz1991,matthews1991,cross2004}.
-In the quantum domain the one and few-body cases have been recently studied in the context of quantum synchronization\cite{lee2013,lorch2016,walter2014,giorgi2012,manzano2013,walter2015,roulet2018a,roulet2018,qiao2018,SonarEtalPRL18, jaseem2019,tindall2020,dutta2019}.
-As we show more in detail in Sec.~\ref{sec:synch}, our model reduces in the semiclassical limit to an array of coupled classical vdP oscillators, which admits a stable limit cycle phase, a coherent phase with an order parameter oscillating in time at finite frequency, for any finite drive $r>0$ and any coupling $J$.
+The finite-frequency transition towards an oscillating nonequilibrium superfluid shares similarities with phenomena such as lasing, limit cycles and synchronization.
+As we show more in detail in Sec.~\ref{sec:synch}, the driven-dissipative Bose-Hubbard~(\ref{eq:BH}-\ref{eqn:jumps}) reduces in the semiclassical limit to an array of coupled classical van der Pol (vdP) oscillators~\cite{strogatz1991,matthews1991,cross2004}, which admits a stable limit cycle phase, a coherent phase with an order parameter oscillating in time at finite frequency, for any finite pump $r>0$ and any coupling $J$.
 In the quantum regime of few bosons per site, the picture qualitatively changes and a transition arises as a function of hopping $J$ depicted in Figure~\ref{fig:phaseDiag}.
-This can be interpreted, in light of this analogy, as a quantum many body synchronization where above a certain coupling $J$ all quantum VdP oscillators enter into a collective limit cycle phase.
+This can be interpreted, in light of this analogy, as a many-body quantum synchronization~\cite{lee2013,lorch2016,walter2014,giorgi2012,manzano2013,walter2015,roulet2018a,roulet2018,qiao2018,SonarEtalPRL18, Davis_Tilley_2018,jaseem2019,tindall2020,dutta2019} where above a certain coupling $J$ all quantum VdP oscillators enter into a collective limit cycle phase.

-The large reduction of the normal phase as $z$ is decreased can be interpreted as a desynchronization effect due to quantum fluctuations encoded in the non-Markovian Open-DMFT bath.
-These fluctuations are able to wipe out the NDoS and absorb part of the energy emitted by the system as we discuss more in detail in Sec.~\ref{sec:finitez}.
-A complementary perspective to this reduction of the synchronized phase comes from the occupation properties of the normal phase.
-As we show in Sec.~\ref{sec:Teff} the system develops an effective temperature, which for small drive values increases substantially upon decreasing the connectivity $z$, leading to heating and noise induced desynchronization.